 At the same time, the panel is bright and can go up to 300cd/m2, which is more than sufficient for regular office work.

 The ergonomics are fairly decent.
 Again it’s a budget monitor, so you will have to give up on features such as height adjustments.
 It offers minimal tilt adjustments.
 But the good news is that you can mount it on a monitor arm.
 You also get a decent amount of ports.
-The lack of a dedicated USB-C port means you will have to take the aid of a USB-C hub or adapter to connect it to your Mac.
+The lack of a dedicated USB Type-C port means you will have to take the aid of a USB Type-C hub or adapter to connect it to your Mac.